-Becoming a patient in Missouri
+Becoming a Patient in Missouri

 Under HB 2238, only patients with intractable epilepsy are eligible for legal protections in Missouri.
 In order for a patient with intractable epilepsy to be enrolled in the program, they must obtain a written recommendation from a neurologist.
 Patients must be residents of Missouri.
 To obtain legal protection, patients with a recommendation from their neurologist to treat intractable epilepsy must register with the state Department of Health and Senior Services.

 The law attempts to create a system to produce, manufacture, and distribute CBD oil to treat intractable epilepsy; however, the law requires producers to be in compliance with federal law, therefore access seems impossible until changes are made in the either state or federal law.
-There is a 20 ounce possession limit for extracts, but a waiver is available for patients who required greater amounts.

 - intractable epilepsy